 Special notes to Spring/Summer admits:

-You must be registered at least half-time for Spring/Summer classes at UM-Ann Arbor in order to receive financial aid.
-If you have not yet completed a Free Application for Federal Student Aid (FAFSA) for the current year, you must complete it now to apply for Spring/Summer aid.
+- If you have not yet completed a Free Application for Federal Student Aid (FAFSA) for the current year, you must complete the FAFSA now and submit it to the federal processor in order to apply for Spring/Summer aid.

 Example: If you are applying for 2017 Spring/Summer Aid and have already submitted a 2016-2017 FAFSA for Fall/Winter aid, do not submit another FAFSA when applying.
 (If you did NOT submit a 2016-2017 FAFSA, you must file one to be considered for Spring/Summer 2017 aid.
-The Office of Financial Aid might ask for additional materials as your application is reviewed.)
+We may ask for additional materials as your application is reviewed.)

 Initial financial aid offers for some undergraduates will not include Unsubsidized Federal Direct Loans, although these loans are available to eligible students through a special process.
 This process includes an online tutorial, calculating cumulative student debt and considering what it will cost to take out an additional loan.